Skip to content

 5. LLM receives result in context and generates next step

-This isn't magic — it's just a loop where the model receives results of previous actions.
+There's no magic here — it's just a loop where the model receives results of previous actions.

 See also: Chapter 04: Autonomy